IanPons/AiLearnsToJump/README.md

 *Towards Data Science* article by David Fumo (https://towardsdatascience.com/a-gentle-introduction-to-neural-networks-series-part-1-2b90b87795bc).

 # How it works:
 Each individual has a neural networks that consists of 2 inputs (Distace from the player to the obstacle, and the obstacle velocity) 1 hidden layer with 2 neurons and 1 output neuron.
-The activation function used in all neurons was a variation of the *leaky ReLu* function. <br>
+The activation function used in all neurons was the *ReLu* function. <br>
 For each generation one individual is selected (best fitness) and mutated to create another generation. <br>
 Population size: 5 <br>
 Mutation rate: 5%